Damenus/owca/examples/kubernetes/monitoring/wca/README.md

    ```

-After deploy wca, you can deploy Prometheus operator to collect metrics from wca and visual them in Prometheus.
+After deploying wca, you can deploy Prometheus operator to collect metrics from wca and visual them in Prometheus.
 Create `prometheus` namespace and deploy using kustomize `kubectl apply -k examples/kubernetes/monitoring/prometheus`.
 More information you'll find in `examples/kubernetes/monitoring/README.md`.